alexdmoss/nginx-with-prometheus/README.md

 COPY example/default.conf /etc/nginx/conf.d/
 ```

-Which you can then build and run ...
+Which you can then build and run as usual:

 ```sh
 docker build -t your-website -f Example.Dockerfile .